kool-engine/kool/README.md

         +sphericalInputTransform {
             // Set some initial rotation so that we look down on the scene setRotation(20f, -30f)
+            // camera pans in y-plane (y is up-axis, camera can move along x and z axis) panMethod = yPlanePan()
+            // panning / camera translation is limited to a certain area translationBounds = BoundingBox(Vec3f(-50f), Vec3f(50f))
             // Add camera to the transform group +camera
         }